Bijman/srb2bld/README.md

 ❔ - Not tested.

 *Only 32-bit binaries are currently supported.
 SRB2 v2.0 has graphical issues when running with OpenGL on Linux and Windows.
+Disable SFX in SRB2 Community Build's sound options to avoid crashes on Windows.

 **Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running game.